Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Experiments

 \section{Experiments}

-In this section, we conduct a series of experiments to evaluate our PEFT method.
-We evaluate the downstream task performance of RED on RoBERTa \cite{Liu2019RoBERTaAR}, T5 \cite{raffel2020exploring}, GPT-2 \cite{Radford2019LanguageMA} and large scale language model Llama-2 \cite{Touvron2023Llama2O}.
-Our experiments cover a wide range of tasks, from natural language understanding (NLU) to generation (NLG).
-Specifically, we evaluate our methods on the GLUE \cite{Wang2018GLUEAM} benchmark for RoBERTa and T5 like \citet{hu2021lora} and \citet{Asai2022ATTEMPTPM}.
-We follow the setup of \citet{li2021prefix} and \citet{hu2021lora} on GPT-2 for a direct comparison.
-What's more, we conducted instruction tuning experiments on Llama-2 using the UltraFeedback \cite{Cui2023UltraFeedbackBL} dataset to further test the applicability of these adaptation methods on large-scale language models.
-See Appendix \ref{appendix:dataset} for more details on the datasets and evaluation metrics we use.
+Extensive experimentation was conducted to assess the efficacy of our Representation Editing (RED) method across a diverse array of natural language understanding and generation tasks, employing a range of foundational models spanning different scales.
+These models include RoBERTa \cite{Liu2019RoBERTaAR}, T5 \cite{raffel2020exploring}, GPT-2 \cite{Radford2019LanguageMA}, and LLaMA-2 \cite{Touvron2023Llama2O}.
+Specifically, we evaluated RED and the baseline methods on the GLUE benchmark \cite{Wang2018GLUEAM} with RoBERTa and T5, as previously conducted in \cite{hu2021lora} and \citet{Asai2022ATTEMPTPM}.
+To ensure consistency with previous studies, we adhered to the experimental setup outlined in \cite{li2021prefix} and \cite{hu2021lora} for comparative analysis with GPT-2.
+Moreover, we conducted instruction tuning experiments on LLaMA-2 using the UltraFeedback dataset \cite{Cui2023UltraFeedbackBL} to further assess the applicability of our proposed RED on generative large language models.
+For further details on the datasets and evaluation metrics used, please refer to Appendix \ref{appendix:dataset}.